To Be Earned

 〚ᴛᴡ ғᴏʀ sᴍᴏᴋɪɴɢ, sᴇʟғ-ʜᴀᴛʀᴇᴅ, ᴀɴᴅ ʀᴇғᴇʀᴇɴᴄᴇ ᴛᴏ sᴇʟғ ʜᴀʀᴍ〛

-Kohao forced himself into the shower at 5:30am after a sleepless night spent trying to hunt down and lay hands on the source of all his problems like a dog trying to snap its teeth down on its own tail.
+Kato forced himself into the shower at 5:30am after a sleepless night spent trying to hunt down and lay hands on the source of all his problems like a dog trying to snap its teeth down on its own tail.
 Everyone always left or lied and he could only find his way back to it being him; it was him, something about him turned people away eventually.
 But why the fuck did they lie?
 Why not just leave, why say they loved him when they didn’t, why act like they cared when he was as easily replaced as a paper cup?
 Something to fill and then empty; to crumple up and throw away?
 He crouched in the shower, cradling his head in his hands, nursing a spiritual migraine.

 He watched the rust-colored water wash from his hair, down the shower drain, and heard Anarchy leave for the gym.
-After drying off and getting dressed, as he headed alone to the balcony to smoke, Kohao firmly convinced himself he’d imagined the minutes he thought Anarchy had seemed to linger, as if waiting, before he’d left.
+After drying off and getting dressed, as he headed alone to the balcony to smoke, Kato firmly convinced himself he’d imagined the minutes he thought Anarchy had seemed to linger, as if waiting, before he’d left.

 The air outside was wet and April-grey, with low clouds that leant themselves easily to self-pity and rumination.
-Kohao leaned against the metal railing and, when he heard the glass door open at his back a little after sunrise, didn’t bother turning around; just stayed overlooking the city as smoke from his cigarette combined with the morning fog.
-The footsteps behind him were too light and it was too soon for it to be Anarchy; Kohao felt the glare pre-loaded in his expression by the time Chey forced him to turn his head by pulling a cig out of the open pack in Kohao’s back pocket.
+Kato leaned against the metal railing and, when he heard the glass door open at his back a little after sunrise, didn’t bother turning around; just stayed overlooking the city as smoke from his cigarette combined with the morning fog.
+The footsteps behind him were too light and it was too soon for it to be Anarchy; Kato felt the glare pre-loaded in his expression by the time Chey forced him to turn his head by pulling a cig out of the open pack in Kato’s back pocket.

 Chey’s hair was messy; his eyes tired.
 He appeared to have only just woken up.
 He still managed a cheeky, lopsided grin.